Search Results

 www.Novartis.com

-• · Post-traumatic and post-operative pain, inflammation and swelling, e.g. following dental or orthopaedic surgery.
+• Painful post-traumatic and post-operative inflammation and swelling, e.g. following dental or orthopedic surgery.

-• · Painful and/or inflammatory conditions in gynecology, e.g. primary dysmenorrhea or adnexitis.
+• Painful and/or inflammatory gynecological conditions, e.g. primary dysmenorrhea or adnexitis.

 As a general recommendation, the dose should be individually adjusted.
 Adverse effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4 Special warnings and precautions for use).

-The starting dose for Voltaren gastro-resistant tablets is usually dose is 100 to 150 mg.
-In milder cases, as well as for long-term therapy, 75 to 100 mg daily is usually sufficient.
+The starting dose for Voltaren gastro-resistant tablets is usually dose is 100 to 150 mg/day.
+In milder cases and for long-term therapy, 75 to 100 mg/day are usually sufficient.

 In primary dysmenorrhea, the daily dose should be individually adjusted and is generally 50 to 150 mg/ day.
-Treatment should be started at 50-100 mg/day and, if necessary, may increased over the course of several menstrual cycles up to a maximum of 150 mg/day.
+Treatment should be started at 50-100 mg/day and, if necessary, may gradually be increased over the course of several menstrual cycles to a maximum of 150 mg/day.

 The gastro-resistant tablets should be swallowed with liquid, preferably before meals; they must not be divided or chewed.

-Children aged 1 year or older and adolescents, the daily dosagedepending on the severity of the disorder is 0.5 to 2 mg/kg body weight given in 2 to 3 divided doses,.
+For adolescents and for children aged 1 year or older, the daily dosage, depending on the severity of the disorder is 0.5 to 2 mg/kg body weight given in 2 to 3 divided doses,.
 For treatment of juvenile rheumatoid arthritis, the daily dose can be increased up to a maximum of 3 mg/kg body weight, iven in several divided doses.

 The maximum daily dose of 150 mg should not be exceeded.